matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. Unsurprisingly, floor danger is regional.
 Places where lava is a real concern (like Hawai'i), seem to shy away from using Lava.
 1. Pippi Longstocking in 1945 has a really quite good description of the game, though without the lava.
 Probably not the earliest.
 Lava doesn't seem to show up until the 50's.

+## LEGO
+1. [Illegal LEGO techniques](https://youtu.be/PpZjHV1n6Hg) are those that are either too fragile to stay together, or that stress the parts.
+LEGO sets avoid using these techniques for obvious reasons.
+An excellent example is stuffing plates inbetween studs.
+1. Amusingly, there's [one such technique](https://youtu.be/jWtZUzkvQ2E?t=60) that's nearly identical to a legal technique.
+Its illegality comes down to the `LEGO` logo on normal bricks compared to technic bricks (it adds a slight amount of height).

 # Links
 1. [Passion Play - How did participatory culture of early internet fandom turn into the mob culture familiar torday?](https://reallifemag.com/passion-play/)